-Fry Bread is a flatbread made with easy-to-find ingredients you probably have at home.
-You make the dough, then fry it in oil.
-You can eat it plain, or add sweet or savory toppings.
+Fry Bread is a flatbread made with simple pantry staples.
+Just mix the dough, fry it, and enjoy plain or with sweet or savory toppings.

 What Is Fry Bread?